-Graduates of the Information Technology program can undertake a variety of job positions at both the managerial and technical levels.
-Job opportunities may include but not limited to: IT resources management; IT project management; professional IT consultant; professional teacher or trainer; marketing of software and hardware; and pursuing postgraduate study and research.
-For those specializing in networks and security, additional job opening may include: network administration and management; network security management; and designing and implementing network solutions.
-Graduate of Databases and Web Systems may find additional job opportunities in database administration and management; developing database applications; and developing web applications.
+Graduates of the IT program can undertake a variety of job positions at both the managerial and technical levels.
+Job opportunities may include but not limited to: IT resources management, professional IT consultant, professional teacher or trainer, marketing of software and hardware, and pursuing postgraduate study and research.
+For those specializing in networks and security, additional job opening may include: network administration and management, IT security management, building and designing networks.
+Graduate of Databases and Web Systems may find additional job opportunities in database administration and management, developing database applications, and developing web applications.